sschwindt/hydro-informatics/docs/source/numerics/pre-qgis.rst

 -  Modify the boundary edges (as shown in `figure <#QGIS-mod-boundary>`__): click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points.
 Note:
 	-   The boundary polygon must not be a perfect fit, but it must include all xyz-points with many details in vicinity of the river inflow and outflow regions (dense point cloud in the left part of the point file).
 	-   The more precise the boundary the better will be the quality mesh and the faster and more stable will be the simulation.
-	-   Regularly save edits by clicking on SAVE ``Layer`` (floppy disk symbol next to the editing pen symbol)
+	-   Regularly save edits by clicking on SAVE ``Layer`` (floppy disk symbol next to the editing pen symbol).

 .. figure:: ../img/QGIS-mod-boundary.png
 	:caption: Modify the boundary polygon with a click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points.